 4. Museums and Cultural Sites:

-• Citadel of Museums: Visit this complex that houses several museums, including the National Picture Gallery and the Museum of Siamese Art.
+- Citadel of Museums: Visit this complex that houses several museums.
+These include the National Picture Gallery and the Museum of Siamese Art.

 5. Nature and Parks: